 Optional modules taught in small groups allow you to create your own pathway to the dissertation.
 The dissertation (15,000 words) enables you to work closely with your supervisor on a one-to-one basis to research and write on a topic of your choice.

-Class sizes will naturally vary, however this course comprises between 8 to 14 students.
+Class sizes will naturally vary, however seminar normally involve 8 to 14 students.

 Typical contact hours

 You will have between four and eight hours on average per week of classes, with some seminars taken out of the classroom and artworks studied on site.

 Modules are assessed by a 5000-word essay.